skrattaren/apf.rst/apf.rst

   Bullroars were apparently used traditionally by the aborigines as a means of communicating and signalling over distances of several miles.
-Its use is demonstrated in the movie "`Crocodile Dundee II`_", where he uses one to call for help from nearby Aborigines.
+Its use is demonstrated in the movie **Crocodile Dundee II**, where he uses one to call for help from nearby Aborigines.

 + [p.
 253] "'You're trying to tell me you've got a tower that's taller at the top than it is at the *bottom*?'"

-  Once again, a nod to the classic BBC TV series "`Dr Who`_" – characters were forever remarking on how the Doctor's ship, the Tardis, was bigger on the inside than it was on the outside.
+  Once again, a nod to the classic BBC TV series **Dr Who** – characters were forever remarking on how the Doctor's ship, the Tardis, was bigger on the inside than it was on the outside.
 Given that the outside was the size of a large phone box, this was just as well.